|Date of Report: Tuesday, 11th September 2018|

 Maclear & Ugie

-In the meantime, the club has access to a number of dams, all of which have been stocked.
-With the onset of cooler weather this is a good alternative to the stream fishing.
+The club has access to a number of dams, all of which have been stocked and will be stocked again this year.